Fine Dining and Tasting Menus in Manchester

 Sampa, Northern Quarter, Manchester, M4 - Visit now

 Manchester’s most exciting chef is at it again.
 Born in Brazil and adopted by the UK, Caroline Martins is the very definition of independent.
-No shady hedge fund backers, no corporate overlords reining her in, just dazzling idea after dazzling idea.
+No shady hedge fund backers or corporate overlords reining her in, but lots and lots of dazzling ideas.

 Mana